Timpotz/Linkedin_B2B_SaaS_research/readme.md

 - 10 experts with real operating experience in B2B SaaS content, founder branding, creator-led growth, or LinkedIn strategy
 - Public LinkedIn post notes organized by author
 - YouTube and podcast notes organized by video or episode
+- YouTube en-orig caption files for all 10 selected videos, stored alongside the transcript notes
 - Short source annotations on why each expert was included
 - A lightweight transcript collection script and manifest for rerunning the process later